-10. Commitments and Contingent Liabilities
+8. Commitments and Contingent Liabilities

 Almonty, through its wholly owned subsidiary, Daytal, owns the Los Santos Project, near the town of Los Santos, Salamanca in western Spain.
 Daytal rents the land where the Los Santos Project is located from several individual property owners as well as the municipalities of Los Santos and Fuenterroble.
 The leases range from 10 to 25 years and have expiry dates between 2017 and 2032.
-On all leases greater than 10 years, Daytal has the right to terminate the leases under certain circumstances without penalty.
-Annual lease commitments total €181 (C\$229) and are payable throughout the year on the anniversary dates of the individual leases.
+On all leases greater than 10 years Daytal has the right to terminate the leases under certain circumstances without penalty.
+Annual lease commitments total €181 (C\$252) and are payable throughout the year on the anniversary dates of the individual leases.

-The mining license was granted in September 2002, for a period of 30 years, extendable for 90 years.
-Daytal has to pay annual land taxes (approximately €/year) to the government.
-This amount is related to the surface covered and not to the production of mineral.
+The mining license for the Los Santos Project was granted in September 2002, for a period of 30 years and is extendable for 90 years.
+Daytal has to pay annual land taxes (approximately €2 per year) to the government.
+This amount is related to the surface covered and not to the production of minerals.
 There are no other royalty payments.
 The Company files applications in the ordinary course to renew the permits associated with its mining license that it deems necessary and/or advisable for the continued operation of its business.
 Certain of the Company's permits to operate that are associated with the mining license are currently under application for renewal.